 - Pickpockets look for those who build in the advantage – such as those who get caught in a crowd rushing toward the water taxi embarkation ramps.

 - Venice pickpockets are also known to take advantage of those waiting in line to get onto a water ferry.
-Depending on the time of day, the lines can be very long and pickpockets have been know to work their way into the crowd.
+Depending on the time of day, the lines can be very long and pickpockets have been known to work their way into the crowd.

 - Be careful if you are parking at the Tronchetto and want to ride the public Vaporetto boat into Venice.
 Men have been known to surrounded travelers and told where to walk.
 Many of these people will not direct you to the right place – they will direct you to the private taxi boats and not the public Vaporetto dock.
 There you will be over-charged.

 On the positive side, the people of Venice have created a civilian anti-pick pocket patrol called the Cittadini Non Distratti.
 Venetian citizens, who are members of this patrol, walk the streets of their beloved city looking for offenders.
 Many store owners are also members of this organization making it difficult for thieves to use stolen credit cards.
 Protect your credit cards and money with an antitheft travel wallet

 In fact, most pick pockets simply place stolen wallets in mailboxes around the city – keeping only the cash.
 Identification and credit cards not belonging to them make it easier to catch these thieves; therefore these items are not valuable for particular pick pockets.
 The postal service then delivers the abandoned wallets to the local police.